-This program is designed for individuals with experience in information assurance/information security.
-At admission, students may be recommended to follow a "managerial" or "technical" track, as described below.
-Applications are recommended to possess a master's degree in Information Assurance (or closely associated degree) from a current Center of Academic Excellence (CAE) or a master's in Computer Science/Information Technology/Information Systems, with some coursework in information security fundamentals.
-Additionally students should have professional experience in information security and have a strong research potential in the areas of information security.
+This program is designed for individuals with experience in cybersecurity/information assurance/information security.
+Applications are recommended to possess a master's degree in cybersecurity information assurance (or closely associated degree) from a current National Center of Academic Excellence in Cybersecurity (NCAE-C) or a master's in Computer Science/Information Technology/Information Systems, with some coursework in cybersecurity/information security fundamentals.
+Additionally, students should have professional experience in information security and have a strong research potential in the areas of information security.

-Curriculum for the Ph.D. in Cybersecurity Management
+Ph.D. in Cybersecurity Management Pathways